Applitom/flutter_net_promoter_score/README.md

 # flutter_net_promoter_score

-Flutter component that presents [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_Promoter) survey dialog to the user.
+A Flutter component that presents [Net Promoter Score (NPS)](https://en.wikipedia.org/wiki/Net_Promoter) survey.

 ## Features
 - Show Net Promoter Score survey
 - Get user interactions call backs (such as score changes and feedback input)
-- Get final survery with Score, Promoter type and feedback text.
+- Get final survery result with Score, Promoter type and feedback text.
 - Support flutter themes to customize look and feel
-- Customize texts
+- Customize all texts with your own texts.

 ## How to use
 ### Installation